/ seo-glossary / What Is SEO-Friendly URLs? SEO Glossary

 Keep URLs short and descriptive.
 Remove unnecessary words like "a," "the," "and," "of," and "in."
 Aim for 3-5 words in the slug.

 Use hyphens to separate words.
 Hyphens are the standard word separator in URLs.
 Avoid underscores, spaces, or running words together.
-Google specifically recommends hyphens over underscores.
+Google explicitly recommends "using hyphens (-) instead of underscores (_) to separate words in your URLs, as it helps users and search engines better identify concepts."

 Create a logical hierarchy with subdirectories.
 Organize content into a clear structure.
 Limit directory depth to 2-3 levels to avoid unnecessary complexity.